Bladetrain3r/Magic-Launcher-Extras/APP_GUIDELINES.md

 --compatibility-framework-version
 ```
 ### The Copy-Paste Test
-- If you're copying code more than twice, you're doing it wrong.
+- If you'rpythone copying code more than twice, you're doing it wrong.
 ```
 python# WRONG
 handle_room_0()